How Do I Know It’s Time to Change My eBike’s Battery?

 Performance

-If your bike just isn’t performing like it used to, primarily when it comes to speed, it’s likely time to replace your battery.
-Low performance is easily noticed by those that ride their eBikes often, so consider how your battery has performed since you had the bike.
-If your ride today was significantly slower than your rides at the beginning, it’s time to check the battery.
+If your bike just isn’t performing like it used to, primarily when it comes to range, it’s likely time to address your battery.
+Accelleration will be slower and high current draws could cause power issues.
+Low performance is easily noticed by those that ride their ebikes often, so consider how your battery has performed since you had the bike.
+If your miles per charge today was significantly shorter than at the beginning, it’s time to check the battery.

 Swelling

-Swelling and bulging are common among bad lithium batteries, so if you notice either phenomenon happening with your eBike, you’ll want to switch the battery right away.
+Swelling and bulging are common among bad lithium batteries, so if you notice either phenomenon happening with your ebike, you’ll want to replace/recycle the battery right away.

 Time

-Time is one of the biggest factors in knowing when to change your eBike battery.
-If you’ve had your bike for at least two years, you’ll want to at least check the performance of your battery using a multimeter.
-With this handy tool, you can test the voltage, current, and resistance.
+Time is one of the biggest factors in knowing when to change your ebike battery.
+If you’ve had your bike for at least two years, you’ll want to at least check the performance of your battery using a multimeter and doing a test ride.
+With this handy tool, you can test the voltage of your fully charged battery and combined with a range test ride, you can get a general idea of the battery health.
 When you have an estimate of the time your battery might need replacing, you can begin to take the necessary steps to do so.

 A Dead Bike

-A dead eBike is a sure fire giveaway that your battery has failed in some way, and it might not be time related.
+A dead ebike is a sure fire giveaway that your battery has failed in some way, and it might not be time related.
 These things happen sometimes, and as frustrating as it is, you’ll just have to roll with the punches and replace it.
+Use a multi meter to test voltage before replacing to make sure the issue is the battery and not something else in the electric system.